Pulecz/BGames_tools/README.md

 #####Known Issues
   - Mod Organizer deletes the meta files after (manual) moving them to download folder
-  - **TOFIX** Mod pages with adult-content are not accesible without login, therefore if users allows getting information from web, only title can be extracted, only categories will be skipped.
-Currently in such situation all action are skipped.

 #####Known Bugs
   - Version conversion fail at [Full Dialogue Interface](http://www.nexusmods.com/fallout4/mods/1235/) for Fallout 4, because of the "uncommon" versioning
   - Files with pattern $name$version$modid$version get parsed incorrectly as the regex is not sure what is version and what modid.
 For example SMIM 1-89-8655-1-89.7z, the first 89 is caught with regex /\-(\d{2,})\-/. ...guess I need better regex skills
+  - Mod pages with adult-content are not accesible without login, therefore if users allows getting information from web, only title can be extracted, only categories will be skipped.
+Currently in such situation all action are skipped.
+  - Some queries for skyrimgems info fail, because is seaches for whole modName, shorter search must be performed